-Digitizing manuscripts and some rare photographs was done in 2006, funded by the United Board for Christian Higher Education in Asia, by the Archivist-in-Charge Dr. Mrs. Vasanthi Vijayakumar, Associate Professor, Department of History, MCC.
-In 2016, all the MCC Magazines published since 1883 were digitized.
-This is a major step towards the process of digitization of books.
+Digitizing manuscripts and some rare photographs was done in 2006, which was funded by the United Board for Christian Higher Education in Asia, by the then Archives-in-Charge Dr. Mrs. Vasanthi Vijayakumar, Associate Professor, Department of History.
+In 2016, all the College Magazines published si nce 1883 were digitized.
+This was a giant leap towards the process of digitization in the archives.
 New archival materials were also added periodically into the existing collections.
-Following the demise of Dr. C. J. Nirmal, Former Head Department of History, nearly 300 books of his personal collections has been donated to the MCC archives.
-Yet another milestone was in the year 2020 when all the paper manuscripts were digitized with the help of the College funding.
+Following the demise of Dr. C. J. Nirmal, Former Head of the Department of History in 2019, his collection of books were donated to the Archives.
+In 2020, College Calendars and manuscripts of Rev. Miller, Rev. Kellet were also digitised with the help of funding from the College.

-The Archives primarily serves the College community with their research work.
+The Archives primarily serves the College community in their research work.
 MCC Archives played a key role in the writing of the following books: Dr. K. Joshua’s Life and Legacy of Madras Christian College, Dr. Gnanachandran Johnson’s Miller Oru Mamanidhar and Dr. Mithra G. Augustine’s Community in Madras Christian College.
-Faculty frequently visit the archives for research for writing research articles.
-The students from the Departments of History, Tamil, English etc. access archives for their academic programmes.
+Faculty frequently visit the archives for research.
+The students from the Departments of History, Tamil, English and others access archives for their academic programmes.
 Using the resources of the MCC archives, many research scholars have produced their M.Phil. and Ph.D. dissertations.
 Since archival studies is a component of two courses offered by the Department of History, the students are given a hands-on training in MCC Archives.
 The students of History Vocational course played a vital role in cataloguing and preserving the books.